OpenQASM 3 and Qiskit Interoperability

 Using qc.qasm() instead of qasm3.dumps(qc)

-The .qasm() method on QuantumCircuit produces QASM 2 output and is deprecated.
+The .qasm() method on QuantumCircuit produced QASM 2 output and was removed in Qiskit 1.0, so code copied from older tutorials will fail with an AttributeError.
 New code should always use the qasm3 module:

 # old_qasm = qc.qasm()